-As a result of the changes in the healthcare environment, employer expectations for HIM professionals are growing to include the skills necessary for implementing, maintaining, and analyzing new healthcare technologies and industry regulations.
-The healthcare industry is rapidly expanding, introducing new technologies and healthcare delivery initiatives such as the adoption of ICD-10-CM/PCS, electronic health record (EHR) incentive programs such as meaningful use2, natural language processing, computer-assisted coding, and health information exchanges.
-HIM professionals must possess an understanding of these endeavors to work effectively in the future of healthcare.
+As a result of the changes in the healthcare environment, employer expectations for HIM professionals are growing to include the needs of implementing, maintaining, and analyzing new healthcare technologies and industry regulations.
+The healthcare industry is rapidly expanding, introducing new technologies and healthcare delivery initiatives such as the adoption of ICD-10-CM/PCS, meaningful use of electronic health records, natural language processing, computer-assisted coding, and health information exchanges.
+HIM practitioners must possess an understanding of these endeavors to work effectively in the future of healthcare.

-Advancing to a master's-level HIM degree is critical for the development of these advanced HIM skill sets.
+The move by education institutions to a master's-level HIM degree is critical for the development of these advanced HIM skill sets.
 The HIM profession is not alone; many healthcare professions already require post-baccalaureate education before qualifying for an entry-level position.
+In response to these market forces, AHIMA's Council on Excellence in Education (CEE) has begun work to transform "Vision 2016" to "Reality 2016."
+Reality 2016 is based on the premise of "Learn More, Earn More," regarding HIM professionals earning more respect, opportunities, and salary.